-Our home’s basic care philosophy is linked to Bradford University.
-It follows the work of Professor Tom Kitwood.
-He took the theory of Carl Rogers, of working with people who are in distress in a person-centred way, and moved it into healthcare.
-One element of Professor Kitwood’s work was the concept of personhood.
+Our home’s basic care philosophy links to Bradford University.
+As a result, it follows the work of Professor Tom Kitwood.
+He took the theory of Carl Rogers, of working with people who are in distress in a person-centred way, before moving it into healthcare.
+One element of Professor Kitwood’s work is the concept of personhood.

 All of these things help to inform the care we deliver.
 From understanding a person’s food likes and dislikes, to knowing about their preferred hobbies.
 By treating our residents as individuals we give them care that best meets their unique needs.

 We relish hearing our residents’ stories and learning about their rich and wonderful lives.
 Indeed, some of our staff are dumbstruck at the lives some of our residents have lived!

 Put simply, we consider ourselves privileged to support them at this stage in their life.

 We recognise that admission to a nursing home can be a stressful experience for the individual and their loved ones.
 We understand this and will aim to make the process as stress-free as possible.
 By delivering continuity of care, we help to ease this stress and improve the well being of our residents.

 For example, if it is the resident’s wish, we try to arrange wherever possible for them to continue to use their GP of choice.